-The Warning time parameter does not apply to the time of signaling the warning alarm which is generated when mistakes are made when entering into the protected object (see: Warning Alarm global option).
+The Warning time parameter does not apply to the time of signaling the warning alarm which is generated when mistakes are made when entering into the protected object (see: Warning alarm global option).

-Verification time - programming a value different from 0 means activating the alarm verification feature in the partition.
+- Verification time programming a value different from 0 means activating the alarm verification feature in the partition.
 Subject to verification are alarms from 0 to 5 type zones.
 The VERIFICATION TIME runs from the moment of alarm being triggered by such a zone.
 If during the VERIFICATION TIME an alarm is triggered by another zone in the partition, programmed as 0 to 5 type, the control panel will report a verified alarm.
 The time is programmed in minutes.
-Up to 255 minutes can be programmed.

-Entry delay in Day Arm - with this option enabled, after partition is armed in day mode with no delay, the entry delay time remains valid (there is only no exit delay time).
-With this option disabled, after partition is armed with no delay, there is neither exit delay nor entry delay time.

-Entry delay in Night Arm - with this option enabled, after partition is armed in night mode with no delay, the entry delay time remains valid (there is only no exit delay time).
-With this option disabled, after partition is armed with no delay, there is neither exit delay nor entry delay time.

-Auto-arming delay - the time counted from the moment when the timer is to arm the partition, enabling the arming to be deferred.
+Up to 255 minutes can be programmed. - Entry delay in Day Arm with this option enabled, after partition is armed in day mode with no delay, the entry delay time remains valid (there is only no exit delay time).
+With this option disabled, after partition is armed with no delay, there is neither exit delay nor entry delay time. - Entry delay in Night Arm with this option enabled, after partition is armed in night mode with no delay, the entry delay time remains valid (there is only no exit delay time).
+With this option disabled, after partition is armed with no delay, there is neither exit delay nor entry delay time. - Auto-arming delay the time counted from the moment when the timer is to arm the partition, enabling the arming to be deferred.
 The delay time is programmed in seconds.
 Up to 255 seconds can be programmed.
-Programming the value 0 means that the arming deferment will be unavailable.

-Deferment time - the time by which the user can defer arming by the timer.
+Programming the value 0 means that the arming deferment will be unavailable. - Deferment time the time by which the user can defer arming by the timer.
 The time is programmed in minutes.
 Up to 255 minutes can be programmed.
-Programming the value 0 means that the arming deferment will be unavailable.

-Simple deferment - if the option is enabled, the user can defer auto-arming by pressing the key twice during the auto-arm delay time countdown.

-Single deferment - if the option is enabled, the user can only use the simple deferment once, so as to postpone the auto-arming.
+Programming the value 0 means that the arming deferment will be unavailable. - Single deferment if the option is enabled, the user can only use the simple deferment once, so as to postpone the auto-arming.
 Subsequent arming deferments are only possible by using the A-ARM DEFER. user function ([CODE] ★ ◆ ►6.
 SETTINGS ►1.
-A-ARM DEFER.).

-Timer priority - if this option is enabled, the timer always disarms the system (if the option is disabled, the timer will only disarm the system, if it armed it).
+A-ARM DEFER.). - Timer priority if this option is enabled, the timer always disarms the system (if the option is disabled, the timer will only disarm the system, if it armed it).